 Step 6: Get paid!
 SpareFare will send you the money after you are no longer able to make changes to the reservation.
 In most cases, this will be after the last flight in the booking takes off.

 · Keep an eye out for emails from SpareFare.
 Sometimes they go in your spam folder and this delays the sale process.

 · Reply to bids promptly.
 Travellers will want to purchase your flights quickly.
-If you take too long, you may find out that the seller has booked their flight elsewhere!
+If you take too long, you may find out that the buyer has booked their flight elsewhere!

 · Spread the word that you’re selling your flights via Facebook and Twitter and other social media platforms!
 This will increase both your chances of selling and the money you receive (when more people bid for it)!